yakimovim/vscode-check-npm-updates/README.md

 # Check Updates of NPM Packages

 Visual Studio Code extensions that check if all packages in `dependencies` and `devDependencies` sections of your `package.json` files are up to date.
-The extension makes this check in the background and shows notifications if updates are required.
+Also the extension checks if there are any audit problems with used packages.
+The extension makes these checks in the background and shows notifications if updates are required or there are audit problems.
 The check will be repeated after a predefined interval.

 Be aware, that the extension needs `package-lock.json` or `yarn.lock` files in the same folder as `package.json` file.
 This is how the extension distinguish Npm and Yarn projects.